shafi-khan/py-image-compare-tool/README.md

 (2) You have pip (for Python3) installed.
 It usually comes installed with Python.
 Alternatively, you can get it from https://pip.pypa.io/en/stable/installing/ .
 </p>
 <p>
 (3) The images that are being compared are of equal size (i.e, Height  and Width).
-If they are not, logic can be added to the code to first resize both images to a fixed size before performing the  comparison, using opencv's <strong>resize</strong> module.
+If they are not, logic can be added to the code to first resize both images to a fixed size before performing the  comparison, using OPENCV's <strong>resize</strong> module.
 </p>
  ## How it works:
  <p> When you first invoke the program, it prompts you to enter the path to a CSV file.
-It is assumed that the file is structured into two colums titled image1 and image2 and each row gives the paths to a pair of images that are desired to be compared.</p>
+It is assumed that the file is structured into two columns titled image1 and image2 and each row gives the paths to a pair of images that are desired to be compared.</p>
- <p> The program then utilizes modules from <strong>csv<strong> and <strong>pandas<strong> libraries to parse the file and extract the images and pass them as arguments to a separate function.
+ <p> The program then utilizes modules from <strong>csv</strong> and </strong>pandas</strong> libraries to parse the file and extract the images and pass them as arguments to a separate function.
 This function utilizes the <strong>opencv</strong> to perform the comparison if the images using the subtract methods.
  </p>